Marriage Challenges Post Pandemic Panels: A Panel Discussion

 There are several reasons for this.
 Lockdowns created intimacy issues because couples were forced to work together from home or stuck in different cities.
 In the latter case, they could not be with each other for a very long time.
 In both extreme scenarios, married couples deviated from their usual communication patterns and jeopardized their typical interaction styles.

-Consequently, marital challenges are common worldwide, and most therapists seem to agree.
+Consequently, marriage challenges are common worldwide, and most therapists seem to agree.
 To understand these problems in depth, we decided to connect with three marital therapists who are well acquainted with these problems.

 We spoke to Toni Assaker, a therapist at OB-Hustle, Gayane Aramyan, LMFT, and Joylene Green, LMFT, Owner of Family and Friends Counseling